Phulwartanr: Geography

-Overview

-The region shown in the map is a part of the undulating uplands bustling with coalmines.
+The region shown in the map below is a part of the undulating uplands bustling with coalmines.
 The Damodar River, the most important river of the Chota Nagpur Plateau, flows along the southern border.
 The area beyond the Damodar was once a part of Dhanbad district but was transferred to Bokaro district in 2001.
 Bulk of the area shown in the map is part of Baghmara (community development block).
 In Baghmara CD block 67% of the population lives in rural areas and 33% in urban areas.
 The block has 18 census towns, all marked in the map, except Rajganj, which is shown in the map for the northern portion of the district.
 A portion of Dhanbad Municipal Corporation extends into the region till around Katras.
 The places in the DMC area are marked as neighbourhoods.
 Most of the DMC area is shown in the maps for the central and southern portions of the district.
 Three operational areas of BCCL operate fully within the region – Katras Area, Barora Area and Block II Area.
 The Mahuda sector of Western Jharia Area also operates in the region.